argoproj-labs/hera/docs/walk-through/script-template-types.md

 the code is built into an OCI image, and Hera runs the module/entrypoint for you.
 Using the Hera Runner allows more streamlined use of Parameters and Artifacts, which will be discussed next in the walkthrough.

-We can adapt the Hello World example to use the Hera Runner, we simply add the `constructor` and `image` fields to the script decorator.
+We can adapt the Hello World example to use the Hera Runner: we simply add the `constructor` and `image` fields to the script decorator.

 ```py
 from hera.workflows import Workflow, script